Freight Australia: Fleet

 Included in the purchase of V/Line Freight were 107 diesel locomotives and more than 2,800 freight wagons, which had been owned and operated by the Victorian Railways and their successors.
 The newest and most powerful locomotives were the 3,300 hp G class delivered from 1984, but other locomotives dated as far back as the 1950s.

 With traffic growing Freight Victoria decided to replace the prime movers in number of the G class, increasing the power output to 3,800 hp.
 The older X class diesels also saw a more extensive power upgrade program, being stripped to the frame and rebuilt as the XR class.
-The company only purchased a single new locomotive, V544 which was built new in 2002 to replace two written off G class locomotives.
-Additional rollingstock was also acquired, including new 100 tonne capacity grain hoppers built by Alstom at the Ballarat North Workshops, second-hand grain hoppers from FreightCorp, and the conversion of surplus vans into log and container flats.
+The company only purchased a single new locomotive, V544, which was built new in 2002 to replace two written off G class locomotives.
+Additional rolling stock was also acquired, including new 100 tonne capacity grain hoppers built by Alstom at the Ballarat North Workshops, second-hand grain hoppers from FreightCorp, and the conversion of surplus vans into log and container flats.

 To fulfill a contractual condition with customer CRT Group that if Freight Australia was acquired by a competitor of CRT Group, 10000 hp of locomotive power (calculated by the business CRT Group was offering Freight Australia) was to be transferred to them, two G and two X class locomotives were transferred to CRT Group.
 The balance of the fleet was included in the sale to Pacific National.